AcademySoftwareFoundation/tac/tools/web_conferencing_zoom.md

 ### Screen sharing guidelines and recommendations

-Zoom has [documentation on how to use its screen-sharing feature][]:
+Zoom has [documentation on how to use thier screen sharing feature][]:

 Recommendations: